Belaire Apartments: Description

 It has 183 condominium apartments, a health club, parking garage and swimming pool.
 The first fourteen floors are used by the Hospital for Special Surgery.
 The building has prominent views overlooking the East River.
 It is 512 ft tall.

 It was designed by Frank Williams and Associates, and features a red brick facade.
 The building has a reinforced concrete structure, making it one of the tallest concrete buildings at the time of its construction.

 History

 The building was completed in 1988 and was constructed by the Zeckendorf Company, on the site previously occupied by a parking garage owned by the Hospital for Special Surgery.

-After construction Belaire enjoyed property tax reduction for 10 years as result of Section 421-a tax exemption certificates, a New York City affordable housing program.
-This became possible as another company rehabilitated 30 apartments at Spring Creek Gardens complex in East New York and sold the resulting tax benefits to the Zeckendorf Company.
+After construction Belaire enjoyed reductions in its property taxes for 10 years as a result of Section 421-a tax exemption certificates, a New York City affordable housing program.
+This happened because another company renovated 30 apartments at the Spring Creek Gardens complex in East New York and sold the tax benefits it accrued to the Zeckendorf Company.